 It’s not unusual for a product or service that I played some small part in designing and building to appear at an industry trade show, whether that’s CES or NAB or whathaveyou.
 But this year, a device in which I was a lot more integral in the hands-on design and manufacture appeared.
-I not only designed a highly visible part, but also 3D printed … Continue reading My work, on display at NAB
+I not only designed a … Continue reading My work, on display at NAB

 As a followup from my previous OpenGL post: I have now successfully rendered an external STL file (a 3D printer object) using OpenGL.
 And what better model than the Octocat?
 Warning: nerd talk ahead.
 Stop reading if you don’t care about the nerdy details.
-It turns out that I can’t de-dupe the points as I thought I could.
-The same … Continue reading Further adventures in OpenGL: Octocat
+It turns out that I can’t de-dupe the points as I … Continue reading Further adventures in OpenGL: Octocat

 I thought I would teach myself some OpenGL during this holiday week.
 For the uninitiated, OpenGL is the common core 3D rendering that all recent video cards support.
 Unless you’re doing game development or scientific visualizations, you typically don’t need to mess with it.
 (And even game developers frequently use higher-level tools to hide the picky … Continue reading Experiments in OpenGL

 I do a lot of design work for 3D printing (see also: the MakerBot category on this blog).
 For some reason, I keep finding myself repeatedly doing a lot of math related to hexagons and the triangles that compose them.
 The first few times, I did the trigonometry by hand.
-Over time, I offloaded that to Google searches, but the results varied in … Continue reading Hex math cheat sheet
+Over time, I offloaded that to Google … Continue reading Hex math cheat sheet

 Last Halloween I built some animated light-up steampunk/mad-scientist goggles.
 This year, I finally got around to documenting the project.